About me

 Hi, I’m Xin Xiong.

-I am currently a Ph.D. student in the Department of Physics at Hong Kong Baptist University under the mentorship of Prof. Liang Tian, beginning in October 2021.
-My main area of research involves devising innovative methodologies and tools for analyzing multi-omics data, with a particular focus on addressing fundamental questions in the field of tumor biology.
+I completed my PhD in the Department of Physics at HKBU under the mentorship of Prof. Liang Tian, graduating in September 2025.
+My main area of research involves devising innovative methodologies and tools for analyzing multi-omics data using machine learning and statistical methods, emphasizing systems-level understanding over reductionist approaches.

 Prior to starting my Ph.D. studies, I worked as a research assistant at the Shenzhen Institute of Synthetic Biology, where I had the invaluable opportunity to delve into the intricacies of the tumor microenvironment under the guidance of Prof. Xuefei Li.
 Additionally, I gained research experience as a Research Assistant at ZhuLab within the Interdisciplinary Research Center on Biology and Chemistry in Shanghai.